 There are many important B vitamins that your body needs:

-- Vitamin B1 (thiamine) helps with cell growth.
+- Vitamin B1 (thiamine) supports proper cell growth.

-- Vitamin B2 (riboflavin) creates coenzymes that break down food for energy.
+- Vitamin B2 (riboflavin) supports the body’s ability to create coenzymes that break down food for energy.

-- Vitamin B3 (niacin) helps support healthy cholesterol levels.
+- Vitamin B3 (niacin) helps maintain cholesterol levels already within the healthy range.

 - Vitamin B6 (pyridoxine) supports the nervous and immune systems.

-- Vitamin B9 (folate, folic acid) converts carbohydrates into energy.
+- Vitamin B9 (folate, folic acid) supports the body’s ability to convert carbohydrates into energy.

-- Vitamin B12 (cobalamin) helps produce red blood cells.
+- Vitamin B12 (cobalamin) supports the body’s ability to produce red blood cells.